Jensen’s Tennis Centre’s Core Values

 - All complaints will be dealt with promptly, seriously, sensitively and confidentially.
 Any person may report a complaint about a person/s or organisation bound by this policy if they reasonably believe that a person/s or a sporting organisation has breached this policy.
-A complaint should be reported to the Director of Jensen’s Tennis .
+A complaint should be reported to the Centre Manager and the Director of Jensen’s Tennis.
 A complaint may be reported as an informal or formal complaint.
 The complainant decides whether the complaint will be dealt with informally or formally unless the Director considers that the complaint falls outside the parameters of this policy and would be better dealt with another way.

 Vexatious Complaints and Victimisation